ezeeworld/B4S-Android-SDK/README.md

 By default the SDK will generate interaction notifications directly, such as web links.
 For custom interactions, the SDK sends broadcasts to your application when a beacon is matched, such that your application can itself perform an appropriate action, such as generate the proper notification for the user.

-As specified above in the `AndroidManifest.xml` we define a `B4SNotificationReceiver` which parses the notifications.
+As specified above, in the `AndroidManifest.xml` we define a `B4SNotificationReceiver` which parses the notifications.
 This extends from `BroadcastReceiver` directly and on the `onReceive` method the broadcasted messages are received as `Intent`s.
 At the moment every `Intent` will contain:

 - `MonitoringManager.INTENT_SHOW` - (int) Hash code of the interaction that was matched
 - `MonitoringManager.INTENT_INTERACTION` - (String) Unique ID of the interaction that was matched